zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ### Arguments

-Attribute can be declared with a list of parameters, and applied with an optional comma-separated list of arguments.
+Attribute can be declared with a list of parameters and applied with a comma-separated list of arguments.

 Arguments are mapped to parameters by position or by name.
 For example, for the `@default` attribute declared as: